-Kaki no Tane (Kameda Crisps, Kakipi): All About the Japanese Rice Crackers
+Kaki no Tane (Kakipi): All About the Japanese Rice Cracker

-I also like eating the spicy rice cracker along with chilled beer.
-Kaki no Tane goes perfectly with beer because the gas and bitterness of beer soothe the saltiness and hotness of the snack.
-This applies to Japanese green tea as well.
+In fact, Kaki no Tane goes perfectly with beer, for the gas and bitterness of the drink can calm the saltiness and heat of the snack, and this also applies to green tea.

 Kameda Seika (kamedaseika.co.jp)

 Kameda Seika, headquartered in Niigata City, is a leading confectionery maker well-known for its Senbei and other snack products.
 The Kaki no Tane sold in the United States “Kameda Crisps” is marketed by this company.

 Minoya Arare is a confectionery company located in Yokohama, Kanagawa Prefecture.
 Tomoe Brand’s Hot Kakidane Arare sold in Hawaii has its roots in the Kakipi of Minoya Arare.